 My other younger brother, who had lived in CA for some time, moved back to IL for 3 years to work for Motorola.
 After that stint, he went back to CA and has lived in San Jose with his wife and kids ever since.
 They also have a second home in Scottsdale.

 My Parents Did Their Homework

 My Dad was like me.
 He loved summer.
 He’d be out working on the house and lawn in his speedo in Oak Lawn, IL.
 He always got a very deep, dark tan.
 The neighbor lady across the street would be out taking care of her lawn and flowers in her bikini.
 I’m surprised they didn’t cause car accidents.

 My folks had visited my brother in California and that was one of their choices.
 They loved Florida, which is where we had vacations every year when I was younger and went looking there.
+This is where I expected them to end up and I was excited about it.
 And for some reason, they checked out Arizona.
 I had never really heard them discussing Arizona.

-And that’s where they ended up, in Mesa.
+And that’s where they ended up, in Mesa, Arizona - much to my chagrin.
 They purchased a brand new 3 bedroom, 2 1/2 bath house with a pool.
 My daughter brought pictures home from her trip when she was 10.
 Her friend said, “Ooooh, who’s the guy in the speedo?”
 My daughter disgustedly replied, “That’s my Grandpa!”

 He doesn't have his speedos on in this photo (thank goodness).
 This is Dad and his beloved Muffin.

 My Kids Never Really Got to Know Their Grandparents

 They left around 1984.
 My daughter was about 9 when my parents moved.
 My sons were around 7 and 1 1/2.
 Neither of the boys really got to know my parents, although my daughter visited them once or twice (her first flight was at 10, mine was much later).